 ECC’s primary objective with Halo 2 is to make sure it’s ready to deploy in Zcash in 2021.
 We believe Halo 2 is the best way to eliminate the trusted setup from Zcash and to take a step on the path to Scalable Zcash at Layer 1, but ultimately, it is the community’s decision whether to deploy Halo 2.

 Call for Input

 We understand that this is an unfamiliar open-source license, and teams might have questions.
-We want feedback on TGPPL and we want to see this idea improve and evolve, as all open-source endeavors do.
+We want feedback on BOSL and we want to see this idea improve and evolve, as all open-source endeavors do.
 If you are interested in implementing Halo in your project, we’d love to hear from you.
-We believe that deploying our Halo implementation with the TGPPL is important to encourage continued long-term sustainable open-source development to our Halo implementation and derived works.
+We believe that deploying our Halo implementation with the BOSL is important to encourage continued long-term sustainable open-source development to our Halo implementation and derived works.
 If there are improvements, objections or alternative approaches, we’re open to learning about those, as well.
-If there are ways to improve TGPPL as an open-source license, we should evolve the licensing to fix it, for the benefit of all open-source software development and public infrastructure projects.
+If there are ways to improve BOSL as an open-source license, we should evolve the licensing to fix it, for the benefit of all open-source software development and public infrastructure projects.

 Special thanks to Vitalik Buterin for reviewing and providing feedback to this post.

 - MetaMask Changes Its License, Build Blockchain Tech Newsletter